SonicMastr/Vita-Media-Player/README.md

 1080i output supported on the PSTV natively and on the Vita with Sharpscale

+SRT subtitle support (Has to be the same name as the video file)

 MKVs do NOT work.
 If you want to preserve subtitles with MKVs I recommend using Handbrake to convert them to MP4 with Timed Text Subtitles.
 Direct FFMPEG will also work.